vamsiramakrishnan/splunk-export-audit/Readme.md

 - The `Splunk HTTP event Collector` is a simplified mechanism that splunk provides to publish events

 ![](https://github.com/vamsiramakrishnan/splunk-export-audit/blob/master/media/SimpleRepresentation.png)

+## Setup a Splunk Trial for Testing
+* Splunk provides a 15 day Cloud trial and the capability to store about 5GB worth of event data that you forward/export to Splunk.
+Here's the link to sign-up [Splunk Sign Up](https://www.splunk.com/en_us/download.html)
+* Select Splunk-Cloud, provide your data and Login to Splunk.
+* To setup the HTTP Event Collector which we leverage, the solution refer to link [Setup HTTP event collector](https://docs.splunk.com/Documentation/Splunk/8.0.2/Data/UsetheHTTPEventCollector)
+* Points to note

 ## Design Goals
 ```